arthursp/logger/README.md

 ## Usage

+`node index.js`

+Start a server on port 5000

 [Look at the socket io client reference](https://github.com/socketio/socket.io-client)

 ## Integration with Angular 2

 Create a service like this :